-- you're a director or PSC of a company whose business is licenced under the Animal (Scientific Procedures) Act 1986 - you're a director or PSC of a company active in the defence industry - you're a director or PSC of a company that's a readily traceable supplier to, or partner of an organisation in the above categories - a company you're a director or PSC of has been targeted by activists
+- you're a member or PSC of an LLP whose business is licenced under the Animal (Scientific Procedures) Act 1986 - you're a member or PSC of an LLP active in the defence industry - you're a member or PSC of an LLP that's a readily traceable supplier, customer or partner of an organisation in the above categories - an LLP you're a member of has been targeted by activists.

-In addition, certain characteristics or personal attributes of a PSC when associated with a company could put them, or someone who lives with them at risk.
+In addition, certain characteristics or personal attributes of a PSC when associated with an LLP could put them, or someone who lives with them at risk.

-For example, you might be a member of a particular religious community and you're a PSC of a company whose activities conflict with the principles of that religion.
+For example, you might be a member of a particular religious community and you're a PSC of an LLP whose activities conflict with the principles of that religion.

-This isn't an exhaustive list, and making an application to restrict access to your residential address or if you are a PSC to all of your information will depend on your individual circumstances.
+This isn't an exhaustive list, and making an application to restrict access to some or all of your protected information will depend on your individual circumstances.